 CAS ETH in Data and Machine Learning

 Decision-making in organisations is increasingly data-driven and yet often have high degrees of uncertainty and variability.
-Getting those management decisions right demands that decision-makers understand both the potential and the limits of the data, the data analysis and the algorithm-based models making predictions using the data.
+Getting those management decisions right demands that decision-makers understand both the potential and the limits of the data, the data analysis and the software-based models making predictions using the data.
 Deciding how much trust to place in a machine learning model is not a simple exercise and has the potential to generate significant impacts on operations, customers, suppliers and stakeholders.
 This is where the CAS in Data and Machine Learning comes in.

 The CAS DML is a part of the MAS in AI and Digital Technology (MAS AID), which is designed for managers who want a better understanding of machine learning, artificial intelligence, cybersecurity and other digital technologies that are rapidly transforming their industry.
 The aim of the MAS AID programme is to improve their ability to communicate and collaborate with technology teams and to advance their careers in an increasingly digital world.